 - Diagnostic Radiography

+- Diagnostic Sonography

 - Nuclear Medicine

-- Radiotherapy
+- o Radiotherapy

-- Diagnostic Sonography

 This handbook offers information on all four programmes.

 What is a University of Technology?

 A university of technology is characterized by being research informed rather than research driven where the focus is on strategic and applied research that can be translated into professional practice.
 Furthermore, research output is commercialized thus providing a source of income for the institution.
 Learning programmes, in which the emphasis on technological capability is as important as cognitive skills, are developed around graduate profiles as defined by industry and the professions.